Vietnam pulls DreamWorks' 'Abominable' film over South China Sea map

 Calls to Nguyen Thu Ha, the head of the culture ministry’s cinema department, went unanswered on Monday.

-In August, police broke up a brief protest outside the Chinese embassy in Hanoi over the operations of a Chinese survey vessel in the disputed waters.
+In August, police broke up a brief protest outside the Chinese embassy in Hanoi over the survey vessel.

 Vietnam has repeatedly accused the vessel and its escorts of violating its sovereignty and has demanded that China remove its ships from the area.

-Reporting by Khanh Vu and Phuong Nguyen; Editing by James Pearson and Karishma Singh
+Reporting by Khanh Vu and Phuong Nguyen; editing by Karishma Singh and Jason Neely